Numbness and Tingling Doctors at Back to Mind

 To determine the cause of numbness and tingling, chiropractors will ask about your medical history, if you are currently taking medications, when you began noticing symptoms and what kind of lifestyle/job tasks you do regularly.
-In some cases, your chiropractor may want imaging tests done to provide more information needed to make an accurate diagnose.
+In some cases, your chiropractor may want imaging tests done to provide more information needed to make an accurate diagnosis.

 Your spine is composed of 24 bony vertebrae cushioned by discs that prevent vertebrae from grinding against each other when you move.
 Extending out from your spine are millions of nerves reaching into every part of the body.
 When vertebrae move out of their normal positions a

-The reason why a compressed nerve causes numbness, tingling and sometimes pain is because external pressure inhibits the ability of nerve axons to send messages called action potentials.
+The reason why a compressed nerve causes numbness, tingling and sometimes pain is that external pressure inhibits the ability of nerve axons to send messages called action potentials.
 If nerve compression isn’t relieved with chiropractic techniques, nerve damage and scarring could cause permanent numbness and tingling.

 Uncontrolled blood glucose levels will eventually damage nerves as glucose “coats” nerves and destroys their ability to function normally.
 In addition to numbness and tingling, people with diabetic neuropathy may feel pain in their feet and lower legs.
-Eating right, taking medication as prescribed and receiving massage therapy from your South Florida chiropractor can help relieve symptoms of diabetic neuropathy.
+Eating right, taking medication as prescribed, and receiving massage therapy from your South Florida chiropractor can help relieve symptoms of diabetic neuropathy.

 Other conditions causing numbness and tingling include:

-Auto accident injury
+- Auto accident injury

-Pressure on nerves due to tumors, infection or scar tissue
+- Pressure on nerves due to tumors, infection, or scar tissue

-Herpes zoster/shingles infection
+- Herpes zoster/shingles infection

-Abnormal amounts of sodium, potassium or calcium in the body
+- Abnormal amounts of sodium, potassium, or calcium in the body

-Congenital problems affecting nerves
+- Congenital problems affecting nerves

 How Your South Florida Chiropractor Treats Numbness and Tingling

 Adjustments are manually performed by chiropractors to gently move vertebrae back into place so they are no longer pressing against nerve roots.
-Adjustments are not painful although you may hear cracking sound called “joint cavitation” that indicates successful release of a buildup of nitrogen and oxygen within spinal joints.
+Adjustments are not painful although you may hear a cracking sound called “joint cavitation” that indicates the successful release of a buildup of nitrogen and oxygen within spinal joints.

-Realigning the spine not only eliminates many types of back, neck and shoulder pain but may also alleviate other conditions such as migraines, upper leg pain and whiplash.
+Realigning the spine not only eliminates many types of back, neck, and shoulder pain but may also alleviate other conditions such as migraines, upper leg pain, and whiplash.
 Your chiropractor in South Florida recommends periodic adjustments to possibly help reduce your risk of disorders exacerbated by a misaligned spine (fibromyalgia, arthritis, sports injuries) and to keep all body systems operating at peak efficiency.
-In fact, many painful conditions treated by physicians prescribing medications offering only temporary respite from pan can often be alleviated with spinal adjustments.
+In fact, many painful conditions treated by physicians prescribing medications offering only temporary respite from the pan can often be alleviated with spinal adjustments.

-An effective kind of traction therapy, decompression therapy increases the space between vertebrae by creating less intradiscal pressure to promote repositioning of bulging/herniated disc material.
+An effective kind of traction therapy, decompression therapy increases the space between vertebrae by creating less intradiscal pressure to promote the repositioning of bulging/herniated disc material.
 By reducing pressure on vertebral discs, an influx of oxygenated blood and beneficial nutrients can reach the disc to decrease nerve inflammation and improve overall spinal functioning.

-Combining adjustments or decompression therapy with massage therapy accelerates healing of nerves and discs by improving blood flow to the affected area and releasing endorphins to help alleviate pain.
+Combining adjustments or decompression therapy with massage therapy accelerates the healing of nerves and discs by improving blood flow to the affected area and releasing endorphins to help alleviate pain.